-The success of any immunisation programme depends upon the administration of effective vaccines.
-All vaccines should be stored and transported in accordance with the manufacturer's instructions.
+The success of any immunisation programme depends upon the use of effective vaccines.
+All vaccines should be stored, transported and administered in accordance with the manufacturer's instructions.
 Vaccines will lose their effectiveness over time and any storage out with the manufacturer's recommended temperature range will speed up this loss.
 Loss of effectiveness is cumulative and irreversible.